lmc2179/lmc2179.github.io/drafts/bsplines.md

 In theory, $f_i$ can be and $f : \mathbb{R} \rightarrow \mathbb{R}$

 In practice, splines - show the b-spline basis over the x-axis

-## Why

-My workflow: linear modeling intuition, then black-box

-Intepretability of linear model with non-linear relationships

 ## Quickstart/example